vannguyengd/gooddata-ui/docs/30_tips__filter_visual_components.md

 ## Filter by a measure value

 You can filter a visualization by the value of a measure.
-You can filter only the measures that are present in the visualization, on a granularity defined by the attributes in the visualization.
+You can filter only the measures that are present in the visualization, on the granularity defined by the attributes in the visualization.

 > **NOTES:**
 > * The numbers rendered by a visualization are often rounded up/down.
 However, filters are applied to the original exact numbers (those before rounding), and that may lead to unexpected results.
 For example, the number `400.01` rounded to a whole number would be `400`, but it will still be included in the visualization with a filter that filters out the values smaller than or equal to `400`.